Sarim2022/medremainders/README.md

 **College Minor Project – Semester 6**

-A smart medication and water intake reminder app developed using Flutter and Firebase, integrated with AI to help users manage their health effectively.
+A smart medicatio  developed using Flutter and Firebase, integrated with AI to help users manage their health effectively.

 ---